VasilisKokotakis/Track-Workouts-to-Google-Sheets/README.md

 * Support multiple activities in one input (comma-separated).
 * Add daily/weekly summary reports.
+* Improve UI with modern styling (e.g., custom widgets, themes).
-* Dockerize for easy deployment.
+* Package as an executable for non-Python users.

 ---

 ## 📝 License

 This project is licensed under the MIT License.